 The authorities in Sri Lanka submitted documents to the investigating team from Castro's administration.
 These documents concern a meeting which took place in Sri Lanka in 2003, and include, inter alia, LTTE registration forms (pv B00-2339).
 The heading of these forms reads: "international contact point, liberation tigers of Tamil Eelam, information on overseas assistant".
-One of these LTTE registration forms concerns the defendant [D] (document B00-2353).
-The form also specifies [D']s nickname as "[D]".
+One of these LTTE registration forms concerns the defendant [defendant] (document B00-2353).
+The form specifies [the defendant]'s nickname as "[nickname defendant]".

-This registration form concerning the defendant [D] relates, inter alia, that Castro was his immediate superior (document B00-2359 and B00-2351).
+This registration form concerning the defendant [defendant] relates, inter alia, that Castro was his immediate superior (document B00-2359 and B00-2351).